hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 The traditional way to teach Machine Learning and the subset Deep Learning is with these platforms, which typically involve only the computer and not directly using sensors and/or sending output to actuators.
 Typically a known dataset is loaded and the Machine Learning model is manipulated to demonstrate understanding of the concept with the output to the computer screen.

+ Note: <a href="https://gitpod.io/">https://gitpod.io/</a> can help enorously with teaching the above as most Github sites can be loaded into Gitpod (an online Browser docker) and ran with only a few starting commands.
+With a github login you just need to add to the front of a github URL ``` gitpod.io/#  ```

+ My Gitpod  (old) examples are <a href="https://hpssjellis.github.io/rocksetta-gitpod-links/">rocksetta-gitpod-links</a>

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>